 Access for the upload of required data, grant applications, attestations, and associated documentation shall be managed through the ORS Citrix ShareFile Site for secure file transfer, which will be managed by the SCBBO throughout the duration of the BEAD program.
-Applicants can request a login by emailing broadband@ors.sc.gov.
+Applicants can request a login by an online form posted on the ORS website.
 The SCBBO will align with all document record and retention policies as provided and required through the IIJA BEAD program.